-- <variable>, XML node, required parameter will specify one attribute: - name, required string attribute, user-defined name of this variable. - Source>, XML node, required parameter will specify the following attributes: - class, required string attribute, class entity of the source where the samples need to be retrieved from.
+- shape, comma-separated integers, optional field, determines the number of samples and shape of samples to be taken.
+For example, shape="2,3" will provide a 2 by 3 matrix of values, while shape="10" will produce a vector of 10 values.
+Omitting this optional attribute will result in a single scalar value instead.
+Each of the values in the matrix or vector will be the same as the single sampled value.
+Note: A model interface must be prepared to handle non-scalar inputs to use this option. - Source>, XML node, required parameter will specify the following attributes: - class, required string attribute, class entity of the source where the samples need to be retrieved from.
 It can be either Files or DataObjects. - type, required string attribute, type of the source withing the previously explained "class".
-If class is Files, this attribute needs to be kept empty; otherwise it must be PointSet (the only allowed DataObjects usable as source in this sampler).
+If class is Files, this attribute needs to be kept empty; otherwise it must be one of the DataSet objects: PointSet, HistorySet, or DataSet.